jomaway/typst-gentle-clues/lib/clues.typ

 /// *Example:*
 /// Change the default settings for all clues.
 /// #figure(
-/// ```typ
+/// ```example
 /// #show: gentle-clues.with(
-///   headless: true,  // never show any headers
+///   headless: true,
-///   breakable: false, // default breaking behavior
-///   content-inset: 2em, // default content-inset
-///   stroke-width: 6pt, // default left stroke-width
+///   stroke-width: 6pt,
+///   width: 5.5cm,
 /// )
+/// #clue[With changed default settings.]
 /// ```
 /// )<gentle-clues-example>
 ///
-/// - breakable (boolean): sets if clues break across pages.
-/// - headless (boolean): if all clues should be shown without a header
-/// - header-inset (length): sets the default header-inset for all clues.
-/// - width (auto, length): sets the default width for all clues.
-/// - stroke-width (length): sets the default stroke width of the left colored stroke for all clues.
-/// - border-radius (length): sets the default border radius for all clues.
-/// - border-width (length): sets the default border width for all clues.
-/// - content-inset (length): sets the default content inset of the body for all clues.
-/// - show-task-counter (boolean): enable or disable task counter for all tasks.
-/// - title-font (auto, string): font for the title
-/// - title-weight-delta (int): weight offset of the title
-///
 /// -> content
 #let gentle-clues(
+  /// defines if clues break across pages by default.
+  /// -> boolean
   breakable: false,
+  /// defines if clues should be shown without a header by default.
+  /// -> boolean
   headless: false,
+  /// defines the default header-inset for all clues.
+  /// -> length
   header-inset: 0.5em,
+  /// defines the default width for all clues.
+  /// -> auto | length
   width: auto,
+  /// defines the default stroke width of the left colored stroke for all clues.
+  /// -> length
   stroke-width: 2pt,
+  /// defines the default border radius for all clues.
+  /// -> length
   border-radius: 2pt,
+  /// defines the default border width for all clues.
+  /// -> length
   border-width: 0.5pt,
+  /// defines the default content inset of the body for all clues.
+  /// -> length
   content-inset: 1em,
-  show-task-counter: false,
+  /// - title-font (auto, string): font for the title
+  /// -> auto | string
   title-font: auto,
+  /// - title-weight-delta (int): weight offset of the title
+  /// -> int
   title-weight-delta: 200,
+  /// enable or disable task counter for all tasks.
+  /// -> boolean
+  show-task-counter: false,
   body
 ) = {